MENU

 Excess rupees are exchanged into Japanese yen before departure from India.

-Note that ATMs, especially on weekends, may not have cash in them or Japanese cards may not be able to withdraw money.
+Please note that ATMs, especially on weekends, may not have cash in them or Japanese cards may not be able to be used to withdraw money.

 You should not expect to withdraw money at ATMs and should bring some Japanese yen.